elementh11/TV-Scripts-Generator-RNN/README.md

 This repository contains the Jupyter notebook and helper Python files for my Udacity's Deep Learning Nanodegree project.

 Description:
-A receurent neural network is trained to generate TV scripts in the style of dialogue from Seinfeld.
+A recurent neural network is trained to generate TV scripts in the style of dialogue from Seinfeld.

 ## Dependencies